CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 Once a new rack controller is connected, it will try to autodetect in what subnet, VLAN and even fabric the interface is connected to.
-If these have not being created, new subnets, VLAN's and fabrics and spaces will be created.
+If these have not being created, new subnets, VLANs and fabrics and spaces will be created.

 If fabrics, VLANs and subnets are already created, once MAAS automatically recognises the rack controller network interfaces, it will try to determine to